Soft Calibration Objectives for Neural Networks: Related Work

 Many techniques have been proposed to train neural networks for calibration.
 These can be organized into three categories.
-One category augments or replaces the training loss with a term to explicitly incentivize calibration.
+One category augments or replaces the primary training loss with a term to explicitly incentivize calibration.
 These include the AvUC loss \citep{Krishnan2020ImprovingMC}, MMCE loss \citep{Kumar2018TrainableCM} and Focal loss \citep{Mukhoti2020CalibratingDN, lin2018focal}.
-The Mean Squared Error loss also compares favourably \citep{hui2021evaluation} to Cross Entropy loss.
-We show that our methods outperforms all these calibration-incentivizing training objectives, applied across multiple primary losses.
+The Mean Squared Error loss also compares favourably \citep{hui2021evaluation} to cross-entropy loss.
+We show that our methods outperform all these calibration-incentivizing training objectives, applied across multiple primary losses.
 Label smoothing \citep{muller2020does} has been shown to improve calibration and can be interpreted as a modified primary loss.

 A second category of methods are post-hoc calibration methods, which rescale model predictions after training.
 These methods optimize additional parameters on a held-out validation set \citep{Platt1999ProbabilisticOF, Zadrozny2002TransformingCS, Kull2019BeyondTS, Zadrozny2001ObtainingCP, Naeini2016BinaryCC, Allikivi2019NonparametricBI, Kull2017BetaCA, Naeini2015ObtainingWC, Wenger2020NonParametricCF,Gupta2020CalibrationON}.
 The most popular technique is temperature scaling \citep{Guo2017OnCO}, which maximizes a single temperature parameter on held-out NLL.
 We examine temperature scaling and propose an improvisation that directly optimizes temperature for a soft calibration objective instead of NLL.
 Temperature scaling has shown to be ineffective under distribution shift in certain scenarios \citep{Ovadia2019CanYT}.
 We show that uncertainty estimates of methods which train for calibration generalize better than temperature scaling under distribution shift.